 The Iris Woodmore Mysteries

-Iris is thrilled but scared.
-The place holds painful memories.
-Her mother, Violet, died there when she fell into the River Thames during a daring suffragette protest in 1914.
+Iris accompanies one of the candidates to a debate in the House of Commons.
+But it’s a place that holds painful memories.
+In May 1914, Iris’s mother died there when she fell into the River Thames during a daring suffragette protest.

-She tries to find the suffragette who was with her mother on that fateful day, only to learn she disappeared shortly after the protest and has been missing for six years.
+In the shadow of Big Ben, a waterman tells Iris her mother didn’t fall – she jumped.
+Iris tries to find the suffragette who was with her mother on that fateful day, only to discover she disappeared shortly after the protest and has been missing for six years.

 © Michelle Salter, 2021